openflighthpc/cluster-building-blocks/README.md

     - A launch script that sources variables for this and the HPC core to launch the nodes

 To Do:
-- Improve structure and interaction
-    - Separate dirs for scripts, vars, etc
-    - Create copies of the variable scripts named after cluster (if not existing, allows for dropping in configs)
+- Autoscaling Compute Node Group
 - Add preconfigured variable scripts for different cluster types
     - Core: Small, Medium, Large
     - Compute: CPU optimised, Mem optimised
-    - Enforce core existing before creating compute nodes
 - Create DMZ network which is bridged to external and only gateway has access to
     - Make Pri & MGT internal from there
     - Pri network uses Gateway IP for routing to world
+- Ensure correct private key for access is avail for SSH command into gateway